Couverture de Baddest Man

 À propos de cette écoute

-It had been just eight years since Tyson, a feral child from a dystopian Brooklyn neighborhood was delivered to boxing’s forgotten wizard, Cus D’Amato, living a self-imposed exile in upstate New York.
-Together, Cus and the Kid were an irresistible story of mutual redemption—darlings to the novelists, screenwriters and newspapermen long charmed by D’Amato, and perfect for the nascent industry of cable television.
-Long before anyone heard of Tony Soprano, Mike Tyson was HBO’s leading man.
+It had been just eight years since Tyson, a feral child from a dystopian Brooklyn neighborhood, was delivered to boxing’s forgotten wizard, Cus D’Amato, who was living a self-imposed exile in upstate New York.
+Together, Cus and the Kid were an irresistible story of mutual redemption—darlings to the novelists, screenwriters, and newspapermen long charmed by D’Amato, and perfect for the nascent industry of cable television.
+Way before anyone heard of Tony Soprano, Mike Tyson was HBO’s leading man.

 It was the greatest sales job in the sport’s history, and the most lucrative.
 But the business of Tyson concealed truths that were darker and more nuanced than the script would allow.

 The intervening decades have seen Tyson villainized, lionized, and fetishized—but never, until now, fully humanized.
-Mark Kriegel, an acclaimed biographer regarded as “the finest boxing writer in America,” was a young cityside reporter at the New York Daily News when first swept up in the Tyson media hurricane, but here measures his subject not by whom he knocked out, but by what he survived.
-Though Tyson was billed as a modern-day Jack Dempsey, the truth was closer to Sonny Liston.
-Tyson was Black, feared, and born to die young.
+Mark Kriegel, an acclaimed biographer regarded as “the finest boxing writer in America,” was a young cityside reporter at the New York Daily News when he was first swept up in the Tyson media hurricane, but here he measures his subject not by whom he knocked out but by what he survived.
+Though Tyson was billed as a modern-day Jack Dempsey, in truth he was closer to Sonny Liston: Tyson was Black, feared, and born to die young.
 What made Liston a pariah, though, would make Tyson—in a way his own handlers could never understand—a touchstone for a generation raised on a soundtrack of hip hop and gunfire.

 ©2025 Mark Kriegel (P)2025 Penguin Audio